 In about 1 in 20 cases of peripheral neuropathy, the root cause remains unknown.
 This is known as idiopathic neuropathy.

 How Is Neuropathy Treated?

 Unfortunately, the full effects of neuropathy are not always completely curable.
 However, seeking treatment can help you keep the problem from getting worse, relieve symptoms, and in some cases even heal nerves and restore function.

 At our office, we use a combination of medications and state-of-the-art laser therapy to help you overcome your neuropathy pain.
 In addition to both over-the-counter and prescription painkillers, other medications (including those originally developed to treat seizures or depression) have also proven effective relieving nerve pain.

 In addition to traditional medications, the MLS Laser system is an exciting new option for people with neuropathy.
-The machine uses beams of light at two different wavelengths—one tuned to provide an analgesic effect, and the other an anti-inflammatory—that penetrate into the tissues at the site of the injury and produce a powerful therapeutic effect.
+The machine uses beams of light at two different wavelengths—one tuned to provide an analgesic effect, and the other an anti-inflammatory—that penetrate deep into the tissues at the site of the injury and produce a powerful therapeutic effect.
 Metabolism and vascular activity in the cells increase, speeding up the healing process and increasing nerve conduction.
 This can actually regenerate the nerve fibers themselves, restoring lost function.

 Take Good Care of Your Nerves

 A combination of medical treatment and simple, healthy lifestyle habits can make a big difference in both managing neuropathy pain and preventing continued progression of the disease.
 Carefully managing any underlying conditions (such as keeping your blood sugar in check if you have diabetes) along with a healthy diet, regular exercise, and avoiding smoking or alcohol abuse is a huge part of the battle.